MoonHighway/learning-react/chapter-08/color-organizer-redux/readme.md

 Demo
 -------------
-You can interact with the store from the console in this demo.
+You can interact with the store from the console in this demo:

 ```javascript